 You can withdraw part or all of your investment in the Scheme after you reach the age where you are entitled to New Zealand superannuation (currently age 65).

-If you joined before 1 July 2019, you will also need to have been a member of a KiwiSaver scheme for at least five years to take your money out before 1 April 2020.
-From 1 April 2020, you are able to give us notice that you choose to have the five-year membership requirement removed.
-Once you give that notice, you are no longer eligible for Government or compulsory employer contributions.
+If you joined KiwiSaver at aged 60 or over prior to 1 July 2019, you'll also need to have been a member of a KiwiSaver scheme for five years.
+You can opt out of this five year requirement, but once you do, you lose your eligibility for Government or compulsory employer contributions.
 Investments that have been transferred to a KiwiSaver scheme from an approved Australian Complying Superannuation Scheme can be withdrawn when you reach age 60 and have "retired" (in terms of the relevant Australian legislation).